Cargill/splinter-docs/docs/0.5/tutorials/configuring_splinter_nodes.md

     Let's take a look at the options needed to create a circuit proposal.

-    `--key /config/keys/beta.priv`: Private key file to use for signing the transaction.
+    `--key /config/keys/beta.priv`: Private key file to use for signing the transaction and authenticating with the Splinter REST API.
 This can be a relative or absolute file path, or it can be the name of a .`priv` file in the `$HOME/.splinter/keys` directory.
 The target file must contain a valid secp256k1 private key.
 This option is required.

     `--url http://splinterd-beta:8080`: URL of the Splinter REST API